cewi/excel/README.md

 Be careful: RequestHandlerComponent is already loaded in your AppController by default.
 Adapt the settings to your needs.

 You need to set up parsing for the xlsx extension.
-Add the following to your config/routes.php file:
+Add the following to your config/routes.php file before any route or scope definition:

 ```
 Router::extensions('xlsx');
 ```
-or within a scope
+or you can add within a scope:

 ```
 $routes->extensions(['xlsx']);